johnsinco/summer-fun/README.md

 - GET /player/{id}  -- player by id

 #### Challenges
-Challenges are activities the kids try to complete to earn points
+Challenges are activities the kids complete to earn points
 - POST /player/{id}/challenges -- add a challenge to a player
 - GET /player/{id}/challenges -- get all player challenges
 - PUT /player/{id}/challenge/{id} -- update progress for a challenge